 Tucked away atop the highest part of Georgetown, Dumbarton Oaks’ 27-acre garden feels nothing short of magical.
 Explore the fountain terrace, rose garden, orangery greenhouse, and wisteria-covered arbor—among other areas—through a series of trails, while transporting your kids to an urban oasis right here in Georgetown.
 Children ages 2-12 are $5.

 Georgetown Waterfront Park isn’t the only place to play.
 Rose, Montrose and Volta Parks’ public green spaces include playgrounds, a tot lot, tennis courts, baseball fields, gardens, and a pool at Volta—plus seasonal neighborhood events like free family concerts every summer (Volta) and a weekly farmer’s market (Rose).

 Every weekday morning from 11 am – 1 pm, Pinstripes offers Kids Club Bowling for just $6 per hour, per kid (shoe rental included).
 Better yet, parents bowl free.
 The deal is limited to four kids (12 & under) per adult.
 Afterward, grab lunch in the restaurant.

 Escape the Madness

 When it feels like fun but encourages critical thinking and problem-solving skills, that’s a parenting win.
-Book one of Escape Room Live’s themed rooms—from The Pirate’s Curse to Cabin in the Woods—and search for clues to work together and solve the mystery, escaping in the nick of time.
+Book one of The Escape Game’s themed rooms—from The Pirate’s Curse to Cabin in the Woods—and search for clues to work together and solve the mystery, escaping in the nick of time.
 Children ages 5-13 must be accompanied by one participating adult per every four children; teens ages 14-17 can participate on their own with a signed waiver.
 Birthday parties can also be booked here—complete with a special message hidden inside the escape room!